Costco Price Codes Chart

 • Temporary, not clearance

-Why This Matters
+Why This Chart Matters

-• Identify real deals instantly
+• Identify real deals instantly, without asking an employee

 • Avoid waiting on items that won't drop further

-• Prioritize which items to buy now vs later
+• Prioritize which items to buy now vs. later

 What's the difference between .97 and .88?